flh3/theme-academic-cv-new/content/post/2025_LSA_MI/index.md

 ## 4. Impute the data

+Remember, you have to download and install Blimp separately (which performs the multiple imputations).
+You can get it here <https://www.appliedmissingdata.com/blimp>.

+Then, you will have to install rblimp:

+    # install.packages('remotes')
+    remotes::install_github('blimp-stats/rblimp')

     # set_blimp("/mnt/c/Blimp/blimp") ### NOTE:: I need this for linux
     mymodel <- rblimp(
       data = tall_numeric,